Helen-Yang/ue4-flanger-plugin/README.md

 Spectrograms created with REAPER DAW, audio files [from](https://upload.wikimedia.org/wikipedia/commons/9/98/White-noise-sound-20sec-mono-44100Hz.ogg) [Wikipedia](https://upload.wikimedia.org/wikipedia/commons/5/56/Flanging_effect.ogg).

-Main C++ code for the plugin is in this repository, but depends on modified code from the UE4 forum thread which I wasn't sure if I should upload here.
+Main C++ code for the plugin is in this repository, but depends on modified code from the UE4 forum thread linked above which I wasn't sure if I should upload here.